 You begin making your contributions to the Plan by using the Workday self-service enrollment function.
 Your election will become effective as soon as administratively practicable.
-You must indicate the percentage or amount of your Eligible Salary you wish to contribute to the Plan in lieu of receiving payment in cash, as well as the portion thereof, if any, you want to contribute as pre-tax contributions and the portion thereof, if any, you want to contribute as Roth after-tax contributions.
+You may submit an election form to increase your required 2% salary deferrals upon becoming eligible to participate or at any later time.
+You must indicate the percentage of compensation that you wish to contribute to the Plan in lieu of receiving payment in cash, as well as the portion thereof you want to contribute as pre-tax contributions and the portion thereof you want to contribute as Roth after-tax contributions.
 After making your election, your future salary payments will be reduced by the amount you have elected to contribute to the Plan.